sjbader/XIO-SNAP/README.md

 # First Run

 After the script is created, you'll want to run the script with the --create-snapshot-sets option first.
-This will create all of the initial snapshots!
+This will create all of the initial snapshot sets.

 # Useful options